Clonlisk

-Clonlisk (Cluain Leisc) is a barony in County Offaly (formerly King's County), Republic of Ireland.
+Clonlisk (Cluain Leisc) is a barony in County Offaly (formerly King's County), Ireland.

 Etymology

-Clonlisk derives its name from Clonlisk Castle (near Dunkerrin) and the townland of Clonlisk (Irish Cluain Leisc, "meadow of laziness").
+Clonlisk derives its name from Clonlisk Castle (near Dunkerrin) and the townland of Clonlisk (Irish Cluain Leisc, 'meadow of laziness').

 Location

 Clonlisk is located in southwest County Offaly.

 History

 Clonlisk was part of the territory of the Ó Cearbhaill (O'Carroll) of Éile (Ely).

 List of settlements

 Below is a list of settlements in Clonlisk: